Updated August 2021 - New Bonus Section: Recruiting with Product Lifecycle Management

 What does Product Lifecycle Management (PLM) Software Currently Offer?

-Current PLM software allows multidisciplinary teams to collaborate on products with internal and 3rd-party stakeholders.
-The best part is that your PLM system will be a central repository of accurate information that geographically-dispersed personnel can access.
+Unified PLM software allows multidisciplinary teams to collaborate on products with internal and 3rd-party stakeholders.
+The best part is that, your unified PLM and PIM system will be a central repository of accurate information that geographically-dispersed personnel can access.
 In a post-2020 world where more and more teams are working remotely, there's undeniable value in a system that facilitates accurate data sharing and collaboration.

-Modern Product Lifecycle Management software should help smaller businesses scale up as well as larger businesses create a repeatable process that does away with bottlenecks.
+Modern Product Lifecycle Management software should help smaller businesses scale up, as well as larger businesses create a repeatable process that does away with bottlenecks.
 This provides a path to digital transformation that all organizations need to stay competitive.
-Current PLM software generally provides an array of options for integrations with other enterprise software.
+Unified PLM and PIM software provides an array of options for seamless data sharing, as well as integrations with other enterprise software.

 Key examples of PLM software integrations include: